SM Tech-Voc Program: Providing Equal Opportunities for All

 Don Bosco (TVET Cebu) trainees during one of their Machinery NC II workshops

 According to the Philippine Construction Industry Roadmap 2020-2030, the Philippine construction industry is targeting to grow its contribution to the economy to P130 trillion by 2030.
 As such, there’s a continuous demand for skilled workers.

-To complement the efforts of Philippine government and to provide opportunities for the youth in grassroot communities, SM Foundation (SMFI) launched a Technical-Vocational (tech-voc) Scholarship in 2007 - a program that offers full tech-voc scholarships to competent students who are from financially-challenged families.
+To complement the efforts of the Philippine government and to provide opportunities for the youth in grassroots communities, SM Foundation (SMFI) launched a Technical-Vocational (tech-voc) Scholarship in 2007 - a program that offers full tech-voc scholarships to competent students who are from financially-challenged families.

 It is a two-year program that constitutes a curriculum focusing on enhancing the skills of the youth in order for them to gain tech-voc skills and employment in various professions related to services and manufacturing industries.

 A recent SM Tech-Voc program graduate, the eighteen-year-old Antonette Henolos enrolled on a usually male-dominated craft - as she is sole female graduate of her class in Machining NC II which consisted of 25 students.

 Antonette, who served as a resource person during one of Don Bosco’s (TVET Cebu) seminars on “Women Empowerment in Tech-Voc Education and Training”

 Machining NC II is a short TESDA course in the Philippines that trains students in setting up and operating a variety of machine tools to perform precision machining operations.
 Graduates of Machining NC II are usually employed as a machinist, lathe, milling and precision grinding operators, and bench fitters – and this skill set is not only in demand locally but also overseas.